ihyunnam/ihyunnam.github.io/_pages/about.md

 ---
 permalink: /
-title: Welcome
+title: Hello!
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
-I am a Master's student in Computer Science at Stanford University.
+I am a 5th year Master's student in Computer Science at Stanford University.
 My research interests are in secure systems and applied cryptography.

 **I am applying for Ph.D. programs in Computer Science for the fall 2025 entry term.**